Garlic Butter for French Bread

 - Press garlic into bowl using garlic press.

-- Add Italian seasoning.
+- Add Italian seasoning and stir.

 - Spread on one side of each slice of bread.
 Place on cookie sheet butter-side up.

 - Bake 4–5 minutes or until butter is melted.

 It's easier to remove the papery sheath from the garlic cloves if you first smash the cloves with the side of a wide-blade knife.

 About The Ingredients . . .

 About the Ingredients